ChucKN0risK/personal-website/src/index.md

 # Bonjour, I'm Louis 👋
 (but my friends call me Lucho)

-I like everything that blinks, internet, design systems and une belle côte de boeuf bien persillée.
+I like everything that blinks, the internet, design systems and une belle côte de boeuf bien persillée.

 I co-founded [Specify](https://specifyapp.com) to help companies manage their brand at scale.
 I also work with the [Design Tokens Community Group](https://designtokens.org) to create a standard for design tokens.
 Finally, I invented raclette in 1872.